 Environmental Studies Faculty

-While the Environmental Studies Program is located within the Department of Geological Sciences and Environmental Studies, it is an independent program and is overseen and controlled by the Environmental Studies Committee.
-The committee is comprised of professors from a variety of academic disciplines, which makes the program very comprehensive.
-The core members of the committee and their disciplines and teaching responsibilities are:
+While the Environmental Studies Program is located within the Department of Geological Sciences and Environmental Studies, it is an independent interdisciplinary program that is overseen by the faculty of the Environmental Studies Committee.
+The committee is comprised of faculty from a variety of academic disciplines, which makes the program comprehensive and integrative.
+The core members of the Environmental Studies Program faculty are:

 Richard E. Andrus – Environmental Studies and Biology; Associate Professor of Environmental Studies.

-– PhD, 1974, SUNY College of Environmental Science and Forestry (shown above standing
+– PhD, 1974, SUNY College of Environmental Science and Forestry.
+Teaches Forests,

 George Homsy - Sustainable Communities and Regions; Assistant Professor Public Administration -